-For more about Trinity College Hillel, please visit http://www.trincoll.edu/StudentLife/SpiritualReligiousLife/Hillel/.
+For more information about WGRAC, please visit the website.

 Editor’s note: “Trinity Treasure” highlights a person, place, or thing on campus that is just what the name implies: a Trinity treasure.
 Do you have an idea for what to showcase?
 Please send your suggestions to firstname.lastname@example.org.